CenturyLinkCloud/adm-k8s-examples/README.md

 # adm-k8s-examples

-This is a collection of sample applications that are packaged to run inside a kubernetes cluster.
-To run these, you will need a kubernetes cluster and  the kubernetes command line client 'kubectl' installed on your client machine.

-These sample applications are provided as reference material for blog posts and documention that lives on www.ctl.io.
+This is a collection of sample applications that are packaged so that they run inside a kubernetes cluster.
+These sample applications are provided as reference material for blog posts and documention that lives on CenturyLink Clouds websites (www.ctl.io).

 ## List of applications

+These applications can be found in this repo:

 Sample Application | Description
 ----- | -----